* Before the Internet!

 One humid Saturday afternoon when I was 15 and mowing their Greenfield Road lawn, the current Rolling Stone waited for me on the kitchen table at mowing ‘halftime’ (along with a large ice water).
 Awesome: Grandmama Virginia had added RS to the list.
 She later added Esquire and Warhol’s titanic-scale Interview.

-The tactile appeal runs deep.
+An aside: The tactile appeal of handling a brand spanking new magazine copy, newspaper edition or book runs deep.
 Few things compare to cracking open a well-made hardback for the first time.
 Dona Tartt’s The Secret History (1992) hardcover edition comes to mind; it was slightly taller and more narrow than the typical hardback and used a font, Cloister, that was likely custom-made.
 Cheesy fun from around the same time, Griffin and Sabine was an interactive, coffee-table-sized “scrapbook” fiction with postcards and letters readers could handle and remove.

-The same tactile truths apply to a pristine Chicago Tribune sports section or a Sunday New York Times no one else has read.
+The same tactile truths apply to a pristine Chicago Tribune sports section or a Sunday New York Times no one else has yet read.
 I still get a small thrill from the odd vacation purchase, but it’s “chasing.”
-A 2023 University College London study found that physical books and magazines enhance retention and emotional connection, confirming what bibliophiles already know: touch matters.

-The trade-off is clear: digital media offers unmatched access, but physical media delivers potential depth and the ability to share story assets.
+The trade-off is clear: digital media offers unmatched access, physical media delivers potential depth and the 3D ability to share story assets.

-In fact, writing this I realize how much I do miss books and magazines and I’ll make an effort to return to both in 2022.
+My current book-consumption pattern: Audible.com first, then buy the physical book.
+The Kindle edition runs a distant third.
+Writing this, I realize how much I miss books and magazines — and will make an effort to return to both.

 2 Comments